logician22/energy-talking-points/src/pages/documents/overview.md

 You are welcome to use these talking points however you wish.
 (Each is the length of a Tweet, so Twitter is one great place.)
 Where appropriate, I'd request that you attribute them [to me](https://twitter.com/AlexEpstein) and direct people to [EnergyTalkingPoints.com](https://energytalkingpoints.com).

 - If you are a candidate and would like to request custom talking points, I'll do my best to help you.
 Email me at [alex@alexepstein.com](mailto:alex@alexepstein.com) subject "I'm a candidate".
-- If you would like to interview me about energy policy in 2020, email me at [alex@alexepstein.com](mailto:alex@alexepstein.com) subject "I want to interview you".
+- If you would like to interview me about energy policy, email me at [alex@alexepstein.com](mailto:alex@alexepstein.com) subject "I want to interview you".
 - If you have any suggestions for facts or points I should add, email [alex@alexepstein.com](mailto:alex@alexepstein.com) subject "Suggestions".
 - If you have any challenges to these points and think I'm demonstrably wrong, email [alex@alexepstein.com](mailto:alex@alexepstein.com) subject "Challenges".